 “There is no asylum in Hungary”.

-Afterwards, the police accompanied him while he was x-rayed. the respondent had to leave his personal belongings with the two policemen who were with him.
-According to him, they kept his two phones. the respondents leg was placed in a cast and he was put in a room for the following three days, under constant supervision of two police officers working in shifts.
-The respondent reported that the doctor always had to ask policemen for permission to give him the medication.
+The respondent described that afterwards, the police accompanied him while he was x-rayed.
+The respondent had to leave his personal belongings with the two policemen who were with him.
+According to him, they kept his two phones.
+The respondent’s leg was placed in a cast and he was put in a room for the following three days under constant supervision of two police officers working in shifts.
+The respondent reported that the doctor always had to ask permission from policemen to give him the medication.

-On Saturday, the 6th of February he was told that his leg needed surgery, which he would have to pay for.
+On Saturday the 6th of February he was told that his leg needed surgery, which he would have to pay for.
 When he told them he did not have enough money to pay for it, they informed him that he was going to be taken to Serbia the next day.
-On Sunday, the 7th of February in the early afternoon, he was put in a police van – white with blue writing – with two policemen in dark blue uniforms and driven to the Hungarian border with Serbia (a journey that took about two hours).
-On the way, the officers stopped to buy crutches that he had to pay for.
-At approximately 15:00 that day, he was made to walk back to Serbia through a small gate on the fence close to the Border Crossing Point of Horgos/Roske.
+On Sunday the 7th of February in the early afternoon, he said he was put in a police van – white with blue writing – with two policemen in dark blue uniforms and driven to the Hungarian border with Serbia (a journey that took about two hours).
+On the way, the officers stopped to buy crutches that he claimed he had to pay for.
+At approximately 3 PM that day, he was made to walk back to Serbia through a small gate on the fence close to the Border Crossing Point of Horgos/Roske.

-The interviewee was then driven in an unmarked car to the police station in the official border crossing, which took them a few minutes.
+The respondent explained that he was then driven in an unmarked car to the police station in the official border crossing, which took them a few minutes.
 There, they took his personal details and fingerprints and then drove him to the bus station in town where they let him out of the car and drove away.
 He reported that no force was used against him by the Serbian officers.